-- · Review of peer group market data - Performance discussion is included on incentive decisions - · Practices are evaluated annually and reviewed by outside consultants biennially - Do not provide values generally outside of current market practices - Do not offer excessive perquisites to our executives
+- Review of peer group market data - Performance discussion is included on incentive decisions - Practices are evaluated annually and reviewed by outside consultants biennially - Do not provide values generally outside of current market practices - Do not offer excessive perquisites to our executives

 All of our named executive officers are employees of UHS of Delaware, Inc. (the "Advisor"), a wholly-owned subsidiary of UHS.
 Although we have no salaried employees, our executive officers and other personnel do typically receive annual stock-based compensation awards in the form of restricted stock.
 In special circumstances, if warranted and deemed appropriate by the Compensation Committee of the Board of Trustees ("Compensation Committee"), our executive officers and other personnel may also receive one-time special compensation awards in the form of restricted stock and/or cash bonuses.
-There were no special compensation awards made in 2016, 2015 or 2014.
+There were no special compensation awards made in 2017, 2016 or 2015.
 The Advisor manages our day-to-day affairs and provides certain other services to us pursuant to the Advisory Agreement (as defined below) we entered into with UHS and the Advisor.
 In consideration of its management services pursuant to the Advisory Agreement, we pay the Advisor a fee (the "Advisory Fee").

 The Advisory Fee paid to the Advisor includes the costs associated with the various services provided to us, including fees related to the services provided by our named executive officers on our behalf.
-As a result, the component of the Advisory Fee related specifically to our named executive officers' compensation is not separable.
-Please see below in Comparison of our Advisory Fee and Other General and Administrative Expenses to Selected Healthcare REIT Peer Group for additional disclosure.
+As a result, the component of the Advisory Fee related specifically to our named executive officers' compensation is not determinable.
+However, please see below in Compensation Discussion and Analysis - Comparison of our Advisory Fee and Other General and Administrative Expenses to Selected Healthcare REIT Peer Group for additional disclosure and an estimate for approximation purposes only, of the portion of our 2017 Advisory Fee that could be allocated to salaries expense of our Advisor in connection with our named executive officers.